M.A. or M.S in Clinical Psychology

 PSY 698 & PSY 699 Thesis

 Other Degree Requirements

 To gain experience conducting therapy and psychological evaluations, a supervised two-semester, 600-hour clinical practicum is required.
-Clinical psychology students serve their practica at the MSU Psychological Center, an on-campus treatment center that provides therapy and assessments for children, adults and families from the community as well as for university students and staff.
-In addition to gaining experience conducting therapy and assessments, our clinical graduate students receive 2-1/2 hours per week of supervision with our Ph.D. licensed clinical psychologists.
-This allows for a fine-tuning of clinical skills as well as an added assurance that the clinician is providing the best and most ethical services to the Center's clients.
+As a clinical psychology student you will serve your practica at the Murray State Psychological Center, an on-campus treatment center that provides therapy and assessments for children, adults and families from the community as well as for university students and staff.
+In addition to gaining experience conducting therapy and assessments, you will receive 2-1/2 hours per week of supervision with our Ph.D. licensed clinical psychologists.
+This allows for a fine-tuning of your clinical skills as well as an added assurance that as a clinician you are providing the best and most ethical services to the Center's clients.
 Clinicians who have graduated from our program often comment that the Murray State clinical practicum left them better prepared than their peers, who graduated from other institutions, for work in the field of psychology.

 For more information contact: